DavSanp/4100901-tesla-turn-hazard/projects/ReadMe.txt

 Emergency Lights: Activated by button S3, causing both directional lights to flash simultaneously indefinitely, indicating an emergency situation.
 The emergency lights are deactivated if either directional button is pressed.

 The system includes a UART interface that sends messages to the computer when the buttons are pressed, providing real-time feedback.
-The lights flash at a frequency of 2 Hz (250 ms per cycle), and the code uses a circular buffer to handle efficient UART communication.
+The lights flash at a frequency of 2 Hz (250 ms per cycle), and the code uses a circular buffer to handle efficient UART communication .